 Neighboring Dotonbori is Osaka’s Shopping Center, Shinsaibashi.
 Shinsaibashi is home to the famous shopping arcade in Osaka called Shinsaibashi-suji Shopping Street and Midosuji avenue.

-The 600 meters long Shinsaibashi-suji Shopping Street offers more affordable items while Midosuji avenue provides a luxury shopping experience.
-Shinsaibashi is the best area where to stay in Osaka for shopping lovers.
+Shop lovers can also visit the 600 meters long Shinsaibashi-suji Shopping Street with more affordable items, while Midosuji avenue provides a luxury shopping experience.

-On the west side of Midosuji avenue is the hip and trendy neighborhood, Amerika-Mura (Amemura).
-This America Village has plenty of hip-hop wear shops, and foreigner-friendly cafes, bars and restaurants, and international food.
+You can also shop at the nearby hip and trendy America Village, Amerika-Mura (Amemura).
+The village has plenty of hip-hop wear shops, foreigner-friendly cafes, restaurants, and international food.

-Other attractions in the Miami area are the Namba Yasaka Shrine (Lion Shrine), Namba Parks, Kamigata Ukiyo-e Museum, and Namba Grand Kagetsu (NGK) Theatre.
+Other attractions in the Minami area are the Namba Yasaka Shrine (Lion Shrine), Namba Parks, Kamigata Ukiyo-e Museum, and Namba Grand Kagetsu (NGK) Theatre.

-Stay in the Miami (Namba) area if you’re looking for the best places to stay in Osaka for first time travelers; you want vibrant nightlife, great shopping, dining, sightseeing and convenient access to Downtown Kyoto, Nara, and Kansai airport.
+Stay in the Minami (Namba) area if you’re first-timers; you want vibrant nightlife, great shopping, dining, sightseeing and convenient access to Downtown Kyoto, Nara, and Kansai airport.

-Best places to stay in Osaka in Miami district:
+Best places to stay in Osaka in Minami district: